WEST FRASER TIMBER CO. LTD. SECURITIES TRADING POLICY

 Information is considered to become public when it has been released to the public through appropriate channels, such as by press release or public statements by senior officers.

-• the period beginning on the first day of the immediately following fiscal quarter of the Company and ending at the end of the business day after the day of the announcement of the financial results for the fiscal quarter and, in respect of the fourth fiscal quarter, the financial results for the year, and
+- the period beginning on the first day of the immediately following fiscal quarter of the Company and ending at the end of the second clear trading day after the day of the announcement of the financial results for the fiscal quarter and, in respect of the fourth fiscal quarter, the financial results for the year, and

-• for all other West Fraser announcements, the period beginning on the day of the announcement and ending at the end of the business day after the day of the announcement.
+- for all other West Fraser announcements containing material information, the period beginning on the day of the announcement and ending at the end of the second clear trading day after the day of the announcement.

 Blackout Period Example

-For the first quarter the Blackout Period would begin on April 1.
-Assuming that first quarter results were announced on April 15, the Blackout Period would end at the end of April 16.
-This would leave the period April 17 to June 30 as an available trading period.
+For the first quarter, the Blackout Period would begin on April 1.
+Assuming that first quarter results were announced on April 15, the Blackout Period would end at the end of April 17.
+This would leave the period of April 18 to June 30 as an available trading period.

-All trades of securities by an officer or director, or any of his or her associates (which includes their spouse and other relatives in their household), must be reported by the officer or director within three days to a member of the Disclosure Committee.
+All trades of securities by an officer or director, or any of his or her associates (which includes their spouse and other relatives in their household), must be reported by the officer or director within three days to the Chief Financial Officer or, if unavailable, another member of the Disclosure Committee.

-All directors, senior officers (including the Chairman, President, any Vice President, the Secretary or any other individual who performs a similar function), directors and senior officers of any subsidiaries of the Company and any person or company that beneficially owns or exercises control or direction over 10% or more of the common shares of the Company is an insider of the Company.
-Note that the trading restrictions described above cover individuals that are in a “special relationship” with the Company which is a broader category than “insiders”.
-The insider designation identifies those individuals who are required by law to publicly disclose their trades.
+All directors, senior officers (including the Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, President, any Vice-President, the Secretary or any other individual who performs a similar function), directors and senior officers of any subsidiaries of the Company and any person or company that beneficially owns or exercises control or direction over 10% or more of the common shares of the Company is a reporting insider of the Company.
+Note that the trading restrictions described above cover individuals that are in a “special relationship” with the Company which is a broader category than “reporting insiders”.
+The reporting insider designation identifies those individuals who are required by law to publicly disclose their trades.

 Insider Trading Reporting

-It is the personal duty of each of West Fraser’s directors, senior officers and other insiders to file insider reports following any trade or other change in holdings of securities of the Company (including the exercise of any options) in accordance with securities laws.
+It is the personal duty of each of West Fraser’s directors, senior officers and other reporting insiders to file insider reports following any trade or other change in holdings of securities of the Company (including the exercise of any options) in accordance with securities laws.
 The Company assists directors and officers with the filing procedures by providing administrative support.
 This administrative support does not remove individual responsibility to file insider reports in a timely and accurate fashion.
 Currently, insider reports must be filed within five days after a change in direct or indirect beneficial ownership of, or control or direction over, the Company’s securities (three days for control persons).
 Insider trading reports may be filed electronically.
 Registration of West Fraser’s insiders under this electronic filing system (known as SEDI) is available through the Company’s counsel, McMillan LLP.
-Copies of all insider trading reports filed are to be promptly provided to a member of the Company’s Disclosure Committee.
+Copies of all insider trading reports filed are to be promptly provided to the Chief Financial Officer or, if not available, another member of the Company’s Disclosure Committee.